terraref/drone-pipeline/extractors-opendronemap/README.md

 ### Docker

 The Dockerfile included in this directory can be used to build this extractor in a container.
+A pre-built docker image can be downloaded from Docker Hub in the [TERRA REF](https://hub.docker.com/search?q=TERRAREF&type=image) project.

 _Building the Docker image_